mgherghi/Warez/README.md

 - [Addic7ed](https://anonym.to/?https://www.addic7ed.com/) - Quality Subtitles for TV Shows and movies.
 - [HorribleSubs](https://anonym.to/?https://horriblesubs.info/) - Schedule for upcoming Anime releases, Subs, IRC, Show Info.
 - [RenameThemSubs](https://anonym.to/?https://github.com/Eshaan7/RenameThemSubs) - Rename subtitles files according to TV show names found in a directory.
-- [Subscene](https://anonym.to/?https://subscene.com/) - Quality Subtitles for Movies.
+- [Subscene](https://anonym.to/?https://subscene.com/) - Quality Subtitles for Movies & TV shows.
 - [WonderfulSubs](https://anonym.to/?https://www.wonderfulsubs.com/) - The best place on the web for all things Anime!

 **[`^        back to top        ^`](#readme)**